Nynros/InternetSecurity/README.txt

 Topic: Internet Latency
 ------------------------------
 If your router must handle several streams and other connections at the same time it can result in some serious latency-problems.
-You can check that with the follwing link:
+You can check that with the follwing link: https://shorturl.at/qOvQv
-The easiest and quickest way for most people to fix bufferbloat is to upgrade their WiFi router.
-A small number of modern, high-end routers come with a feature called "Smart Queue Management" – also known as SQM (https://www.waveform.com/tools/bufferbloat)

 Topic: Passwords
 ------------------------------